-What are feats in D&D 5E?
+What are DnD feats 5e?

-They’re also a fantastic means of customising your character, and bestowing attributes usually left out of racial traits, or class features.
+They’re also a fantastic means of customizing your character, and bestowing attributes usually left out of racial traits, or class features.
 They let you jump beyond the usual character boundaries, and use special abilities in combinations of your own choosing.

-How do you acquire feats in D&D 5E?
+How do you acquire DnD 5e feats?

-Remember, feats are an optional rule in D&D 5E, so it’s best to check with your DM that they’ll allow you to take one.
+Remember, feats are an optional rule in D&D 5e, so it’s best to check with your DM that they’ll allow you to take one.
 It would be a shame to get invested, only for it to be denied.

 So when should you choose a feat instead of a standard ability score improvement?
 In some cases, the choice is obvious.
 Many feats increase an ability score anyway, as well as providing an additional attribute, giving you the same benefit, plus a little extra.

-You might also opt for a feat if you have a particular build in mind when levelling up your character.
-For example, if you’ll be playing the tank of your party, choosing the Resilient feat – which grants you +1 to Constitution, and proficiency in Con saving throws – is a solid choice.
+You might also opt for a feat if you have a particular build in mind when leveling up your character.
+For example, if you’ll be playing the Tank of your party, choosing the Resilient feat – which grants you +1 to Constitution, and proficiency in Con saving throws – is a solid choice.

-Best D&D 5E feats
+Best DnD 5e feats

-Great Weapon Master
+Great Weapon Master 5e

-A firm favourite, Great Weapon Master improves the damage-dealing of Heavy Weapon users.
-Whenever you land a critical hit, or reduce a creature to zero hit points, you can use a bonus action to make another melee attack.
+A firm favorite, Great Weapon Master 5e improves the damage-dealing of heavy DnD weapon users.
+Whenever you land a critical hit or reduce a creature to zero hit points, you can use a bonus action to make another melee attack.

 This one’s only for spellcasters, but a staple for any battle mage.
-Granting advantage on Concentration saving throws, and letting you cast somatic spells when your hands are full, War Caster lets you grab a sword and shield, before leaping into the heart of a fight, for simultaneous melee and arcane damage-dealing.
+Granting advantage on Concentration saving throws, and letting you cast somatic spells when your hands are full, War Caster 5e lets you grab a sword and shield, before leaping into the heart of a fight, for simultaneous melee and arcane damage-dealing.

 Since these weapons have a long reach area, you’ll be able to sit back, wait for a creature to come within ten feet, and smack them around.
 Combine it with a focused martial build, with lots of attack modifiers, and that second attack becomes pretty scary.

-While not possessing the most utility, Actor is undoubtedly one of the more fun-loving feats on offer.
+While not possessing the most utility, Actor 5e is undoubtedly one of the more fun-loving feats on offer.
 Letting you mimic the speech of any person, or the sound of any other creature that your character has heard, it allows for some pretty daring roleplaying escapades.
 Secretive operations suddenly become a little more feasible when your character has a better chance of talking their way out of the situation, if they’re caught.

-Sure, invisibility might be a more efficient method of infiltration, and blindness a more effective means of ensuring your escape.
+Sure, Invisibility 5e might be a more efficient method of infiltration, and blindness a more effective means of ensuring your escape.
 But with an additional +1 to Cha, and advantage on Deception and Performance checks when trying to pass yourself off as another person, Actor is brilliant for injecting some targeted silliness into the game.

 Add in a +5 to every initiative roll, and you’ve got yourself a fantastic starting position in every fight.
 Alert is one of those feats that’s great for every character, at every level.

-Don’t like the critical hit that Displacer Beast has just thrown at you?
+Don’t like the critical hit that DnD Displacer Beast has just thrown at you?
 Reroll the save, and laugh as it fails to hit.
 Think your charm has more potential?
 Roll again on that Cha check, and bask in your persuasion.

 While you must decide to reroll the die before its outcome is determined, the opportunity to change any attack rolls made against you is extremely powerful, and can prevent your party meeting an unfortunate demise.

-If you add the +1 to Dex, and build yourself a sneaky Elf who attacks when unseen, landing a hit will be near-certain every time.
+If you add the +1 to Dex, and build yourself a sneaky DnD Elf who attacks when unseen, landing a hit will be near-certain every time.
 Regardless, Elven Accuracy is an obvious substitute for a standard ability score improvement, for every Elven character that has the chance to pick it.